pulumi/foundational-training/module-07-pulumi-esc/exercise-01-aws-oidc.md

 ## OIDC and CLI Commands

-1. If you do not yet have OIDC configured between Pulumi Cloud and your AWS account, deploy the OIDC solution in a blank directory:
+1. If you do not yet have OIDC configured between your Pulumi Cloud organization and your AWS account, deploy the OIDC solution in a blank directory.
+This only needs to be done once per combination of Pulumi Cloud organization and AWS account:

     ```bash
     mkdir aws-ts-oidc-provider-pulumi-cloud